albaye/FarmBeats_project/DIY_Kits/Lab1_MonitorYourPlant/IoTCentral/Create_app_IoTCentral.md

 # Create App using IoT Central

-Although the registration of an FarmBeats Business Kit already has a IoT Central created.
-This tutorial will teach you how was the application created.

 [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central) is an IoT application platform that allows us interact with the cloud services and interact with them.

 IoT central has a user friendly UI that allows us monitor device conditions, create rules, and manage millions of devices easily.